 Qualitative data collection involves normally collecting non-numerical information about a phenomenon.
 The data collected can be text, pictures, and numerical observation at times.
-This post while examine differences between qualitative and quantitative research as well as the steps of qualitative data collection
+This post will examine differences between qualitative and quantitative research as well as the steps of qualitative data collection

 Qualitative vs. Quantitative Research